teaching-on-testbeds/k8s-ml/reserve_cloudlab/index.md

 bash /local/repository/reserve_cloudlab/setup.sh
 ```

 This may take about 30 minutes.
-When it is finished, close your SSH session, and open a *new* one.
+When it is finished, close your SSH session on "node-0", and open a *new* SSH session on "node-0".

 To verify the Kubernetes and Docker install, run